“Dressing in layers, reducing the temperature

 Stress

-In Managing Your Symptoms: Managing Hot Flushes and Night Sweats – Stress the (Australian) Jean Hailes for Women’s Health (JH) elaborate 0n:
+In Managing Your Symptoms: Managing Hot Flushes and Night Sweats – Reduce Stress the (Australian) Jean Hailes for Women’s Health (JH) elaborate 0n:

 “For some women, stressful situations can make hot flushes worse.
 Reducing stress and using mind-body techniques can help.